-The Corporate Governance Code is available on the Internet site www.borsaitaliana.it.
+The Corporate Governance Code is available on the Internet site www.borsaitaliana.it/comitato-corporate-governance/codice/codice.htm.

-The governance structure adopted is not influenced by non-Italian provisions of law in relation to either the parent company, Digital Bros S.p.A. or its Italian and international subsidiaries.
+The governance structure adopted is not influenced by non-Italian provisions of law in relation to either the parent company, Digital Bros S.p.A. or its subsidiaries of strategic importance.